pantheon-systems/documentation/source/_docs/read-environment-config.md

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
-Adding this snippet may cause the Status Tab to show that Fast 404 pages are not enabled, when if configured properly, they actually are.
+Adding this snippet may cause the Status tab to show that Fast 404 pages are not enabled, when if configured properly, they actually are.
 </div>

 ## WordPress